Policies & Guidelines

 We may update our Privacy Statement from time to time to reflect any changes in technology, legislation or our data use practices which may affect the way in which we process your personal information.

-RTÉ is not responsible for the privacy practices of any external websites which may be accessed through your use of this website, RTÉ social media pages or our apps and so we would advise that you review the privacy statements of those websites as they may be subject to different privacy requirements.
+RTÉ is not responsible for the privacy practices of any external websites and platforms which may be accessed or used in connection with your use of our website, RTÉ social media pages or our apps and so we would advise that you review the privacy statements of those websites and platforms as they may be subject to different privacy requirements.

 Any processing of personal information gathered by RTÉ as a result of your use of this website, RTÉ social media pages or our apps is governed by the provisions of the Irish Data Protection Acts 1988 and 2003.